 Multifocal contact lenses are prescribed for children to support their learning and school performance, as well as for myopia management.

-Many children also find contact lenses to offer improved vision and comfort for outdoor play and sports.
+Many children also find contact lenses offer improved vision and comfort for sports and outdoor play.

-If you aren’t sure this is the best choice for your child, learn more about the exam for contact lenses, multifocal contact lenses and just how beneficial they can be for children.
+Contact an eye doctor near you to learn more about multifocal contact lenses and just how beneficial they can be for children.

 Find an eye doctor for children near you